HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 are generally roughly linear.
-This means that there is some constant amount of error that happens regardless of how many iterations we loop for, and each iteration adds some constant amount of error to the final answer.
-Since we need only a rough, cheap heuristic to guide our search, this assumption will work for now, but as we start expanding to look at more fragments, this assumption will probably be one of the first to go.
+This means that there is some constant amount of error that happens regardless of how many iterations we loop for, and each iteration adds some constant amount of error to the final answer [^assumption].

+[^assumption]: Since we need only a rough, cheap heuristic to guide our search, this assumption will work for now, but as we start expanding to look at more fragments, this assumption will probably be one of the first to go.

 So what is our new notion of error?
 There's a lot of things we could pick here.
 End to end error of smaller inputs is still not a bad choice, but we'll probably be served better in the long run if we pick something that scales up to bigger inputs well.
-With a linear model of error, the choice is fairly simple: we score each fragment during our search by the *slope* of it's error, that is, the best linear fit to how its error grows.
+With a linear model of error, the choice is fairly simple: we score each fragment during our search by the *slope* of its error, that is, the best linear fit to how its error grows.

 Now that we have a good notion of what it is we want to measure to get a handle on the accuracy of a floating point program fragment, how do we actually measure it?
-We'll want to get the error of the fragment at various points in it's execution.
+We'll want to get the error of the fragment at various points in its execution.
 That means finding the error of the fragment after zero iterations, after one iteration, after two iterations, and so on.
 For our fragment that sums a list, this translates to the error of summing an empty list, the error of summing